 Back

-We are passionate about ensuring fair access for all students, regardless of background and we are particular interested in attracting students from groups which are currently underrepresented in higher education.
-The next part of the application form aims to find out more about you and your background, to establish whether you meet the Office for Students guidlines.
+We are passionate about ensuring fair access for all students, regardless of background.
+We are particularly interested in attracting students from groups which are currently underrepresented in higher education.
+The next part of the application form aims to find out more about you and your background, to establish whether you meet the Office for Students guidelines.

 Please tick all that apply to you: